 Routes for All Levels

-Grand Valley Climbing offer different challenges for all levels of climbers.
+Grand Valley Climbing offers different challenges for all levels of climbers.
 Our staff of route setters systematically places climbing holds on the walls to create unique routes; these routes will vary in difficulty and also in technique required to get to the top.
 On our walls you will find holds of various colors marking a certain path, or route, from the ground to the top of the wall.
 There are no rules dictating that a climber must stay on any particular color, but we do always encourage climbers to follow routes and challenge themselves.
 For first time climbers, climbing an indoor route is the best way to get a feel for what it is like to climb outdoors.
 Route climbing allows climbers to add a mental challenge to the physical challenge of rock climbing.
-It also allows climbers to track their progression or hone in on a particular technique.
+This also allows climbers to track their progression or hone in on a particular technique.

 Our routes will be graded on one of two scales.
 The roped climbs are graded on the Yosemite Decimal System with 5.5 being the easiest route found in the gym and up to 5.14.
 The majority of the routes in the 5.8 to 5.12 range.